LBHackney-IT/Data-Platform-Playbook/docs/glossary.md

  ### API
 Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.
  ### Athena
-[Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is an AWS cloud-based service which enables you to query data in the data lake using SQL (Presto SQL).
-You can find out in [the Playbook article about how to query data in Athena](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/querying-and-analysing-data/querying-data-using-sql).
+[Athena][athena] is an AWS cloud-based service which enables you to query data in the data lake using SQL (Presto SQL).
+You can find out in [the Playbook article about how to query data in Athena][query-data-using-sql].
  ### AWS
 [AWS (Amazon Web Services)](https://aws.amazon.com/what-is-aws/) is a comprehensive cloud platform offering over 200 different services including data storage, computing power, and tools Glue, Athena and Redshift which we use in the data platform..
 AWS is the council’s primary cloud supplier and the primary environment in which we are building the data platform.
  ### Bucket